SELECTED NOTABLE CASES

 - Pregnancy discrimination, retaliation for taking pregnancy leave, and workplace harassment against a clothing designer and manufacturer.

-- Wage & hour missed meal & rest breaks, race discrimination, and misclassification matters against one of the world’s largest hotels.
+- Wage & hour missed meal & rest breaks and related causes of action against a valet parking company and one of the largest hotels in the world with a marque location in orange county.

 - Disability discrimination, failure to accommodate, and wrongful termination against a medical company.

-- Ongoing personal injury auto accident and slip and fall matter for major restaurant chain.
+- Ongoing personal injury auto accident as well as a slip and fall matter against a major restaurant chain.

 All conversations are strictly confidential and we offer free consultations for some matters.